Tales of Xillia Calendars

 - Wingul was born in Undis, most likely in Amnis/Riviere or Aqua/Mer.

-- Presa was born in Rubra Pluvia/Pluie Rouge.
+- Presa was born in Pluvia Rubra/Pluie Rouge.

-- Jiao was born on Rubrum Solum/Plant Rouge 10.
+- Jiao was born on Solum Rubrum/Plant Rouge 10.

 - The party arrives in Lakutam at the beginning of Solum/Plant.
-This means that the first arc of the game took two to four months.
-Two weeks were spent in Leronde while Milla was recovering from the Aspyrixis.
+This means that the first arc of the game took about four months.
+Three weeks were spent in Leronde while Milla was recovering from the Aspyrixis.

 Written by Yume